PdxCodeGuild/Programming101/labs/lab01.md

 2. Create a new folder called _pdxcode_.
 3. Navigate into _pdxcode_.
 4. Minimize your terminal and check your Desktop.
 Is there a folder called _pdxcode_?
+    - If yes, congrats!
+You have completed Lab 01.
+    - If no, are you in the Desktop folder?
+Make sure the **"D"** in Desktop is capitalized.
+Start over, and try again.

 ### Takeaways
 - You should be comfortable with navigating to the _pdxcode_ folder upon starting terminal.